 “You see, my child, how the magic works.”
 The crone kneaded her claws together and peered over them at Evangeline.
 “If you visit your love Reginald one more time, his passion will rekindle.
 You may enjoy him once again then be rid of him, and he will suffer forever.”

-“He will feel the pain he made me feel,” Evangeline said, smiling and resting her chin on her delicately folded hands.
+“He will feel the pain he made me feel,” Evangeline said.
+She sipped her tea then smiled and rested her chin on her delicately folded hands.
 “My handmaids did not tell me you were a witch.”

 “Oh, I am not a witch,” the crone said, “I am a demon … as you soon shall be.”